argoproj-archive/docs/content/yaml/argo_tutorial_3_deploy_stateless_mlb_app.md

 * **Automatically**

-  2. Create and activate a Policy template to trigger this workflow for every commit as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).
+  Create and activate a Policy template to trigger this workflow for every commit as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).

-   After you've completed these steps, every time you make a commit in your repo, the deployment workflow is automatically triggered.
+   After you've completed this step, every time you make a commit in your repo, the deployment workflow is automatically triggered.